graasp/graasp-builder/README.md

 ## Installation

-1. Run `yarn` to install the dependencies
+1. Run `yarn` to install the dependencies.
+You might need to run `YARN_CHECKSUM_BEHAVIOR=update yarn` if you run into checksum errors.
+This is due to github packages being updated in the midtime and don't match with `yarn.lock` anymore.
+This error should disappear when using releases or tags (instead of branches).
 2. Run the API at `localhost:3000`
 3. Set the following environnement variables in `.env.local`